Good Eats!

 Barney Green Grass

-Visit the “Sturgeon King” at Barney Greengrass (541 Amsterdam Avenue between at 86th)…you’ll think the prices are outrageous until you try their sturgeon, or sable or lox … suddenly $25 seems more than reasonable.
+Visit the “Sturgeon King” at Barney Greengrass (541 Amsterdam Avenue between 86th & 87th)…you’ll think the prices are outrageous until you try their sturgeon, or sable or lox…suddenly $25 seems more than reasonable.

 Beard Papa's

 Need something to satisfy your sweet tooth?
-Wander down to Beard Papa’s for heavenly cream puffs that are filled when you order them and not a moment before.
-Locations in Flushing, the East Village, and Midtown.
+Wander down to Beard Papa’s on Broadway between 76th & 77th for heavenly cream puffs that are filled when you order them and not a moment before.

 Ray's Famous

-Eat a slice of Ray’s Famous, with locations in in the Upper West Side, Midtown West, and Times Square.
+Eat a slice of Ray’s Famous, in several places around the city.

 The Back Room